Legal Processes

 General Notice:

-2. For queries relating to the law and procedure on admission applications, applicants should refer to the relevant provisions set out in the Legal Profession (Qualified Persons) Rules, the Legal Profession (Admission) Rules 2011, the Rules of Court and the Supreme Court Practice Directions.
+3. Applicants should refer to the relevant provisions set out in the Legal Profession (Qualified Persons) Rules, the Legal Profession (Admission) Rules 2024, the Rules of Court 2021 and the Supreme Court Practice Directions 2021 for the law and procedure on admission applications.

-3. For queries relating to the practices and processes of admission applications, applicants are encouraged to seek the necessary guidance from their supervising solicitors and/or from the law firms in which they serve their practice training contracts.
+4. Applicants may wish to seek the necessary guidance from their supervising solicitors or from the law firms in which they are serving their practice training contracts, if applicable.

 Frequently Asked Questions

 Q1.
-I have filed an Admission of Advocates and Solicitors (AAS) application.
+I have filed an application to apply for admission as a lawyer (NP) or for admission as an advocate and solicitor.
 When can I expect to hear back from AGC?

 A1.
-You can expect to receive the letter of no objection or notice of objection from AGC at least 5 days prior to the application being heard in Court.
-During the peak season between July and August every year, we seek your understanding and patience with the processing of your application, as we experience a high volume in AAS applications.
-Should you have any further queries regarding your AAS application, please write to AGC_AAS@agc.gov.sg.
+You can expect to receive the letter of no objection or notice of objection from AGC not less than 5 days prior to the date fixed for the hearing of the application.
+During the peak application seasons every year, we seek your understanding and patience with the processing of your application, due to the high volume of applications.
+Should you have any further queries regarding your application, please write AGC_AAS@agc.gov.sg.

 Q2.
-When should I file my affidavits to AGC, in support of my application for admission?
+When should I file my affidavits to AGC, in support of my application for admission as a lawyer (NP) or as an advocate and solicitor?

 A2.
-The affidavits should be filed at least 21 days prior to the application being heard in Court.
-In some cases, we may require you to file supplementary affidavits.
+The affidavits should be filed not later than 21 days prior to the date fixed for the hearing of the application.
+In some cases, we may require you to file supplementary affidavits to correct any mistakes, or to provide additional information or documents.

 Q3.
 AGC has asked me to file a supplementary affidavit.
 Can I send the supplementary affidavit to AGC to confirm that it is correct before I file it?

 A3.
-We do not provide legal advice to members of the public, and do not comment on cause papers that have not been filed with the Court.
-We will review your application after your supplementary affidavit has been filed with the Court and has been served on us.
+No, the AGC does not provide legal advice to members of the public.
+Therefore, we will not provide any comments on your draft supplementary affidavit that has not been filed with the Court.
+We will review your supplementary affidavit after it has been filed with the Court and served on us.

 Q4.
 Is there a template affidavit that I can follow?